 According to Tesdal, in our post-pandemic world, tenants have increased demands and requirements for their offices that Class A is positioned to meet. “[Class B offices] are still functional but lack the appeal that attracts premier tenants, especially in today’s marketplace where the live-work-play experience is in more demand as we navigate the remote work, in-person hybrid,” he explained.

 Investors will have different strategies when it comes to Class A and Class B offices.
-While Class A offices are in the best condition possible, Class B offices can often be improved with value-add strategies.
+While Class A offices are in the best condition possible, Class B offices can often be improved with value-add strategies, potentially bringing the building to Class A standards.
 Many investors take this approach because it can lead to a higher return on investment when successful.
 But Tesdal added that the capital cost for renovations is paramount to whether the investment will pay off.

 Benefits of Investing in Class A Office Space